Deterous/ResurrectSkeleton/README.md

 `-f` or `--force` will continue to rebuild the skeleton even if a matching file is not found.
 `-r` or `--recursive` will look within all subdirectories for matching files.

-'''Note''': ECC is currently broken.
-Use CDmage or similar to fix the ECC.
-ISO rebuilding currently works fine.
+**Note**: ECC is currently broken.
+Use CDmage or similar to fix the ECC for BIN files.
+ISO file rebuilding currently works fine.